KajaKlapa/portfolio/README.md

 # About me

 I graduated from Power Engineering and Mechanical Engineering in Cracow University of Technology.
 Currntly I work as a Project Engineer in the field of archiectural woodwork.
 Recently I started to be interted in software testing.
+Ater my work hours I pracise my testing skills.
+I became a member of uTest community, where I learned how to write bug reports, execute test cases and collect logs.
+Software testing as well as finding bugs is very challenging for me and satisfying.

 # Tools